gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![LUIS Homepage](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-homepage.png)

-*Note, to sign into the site, you'll need a valid Microsoft Account.
+> To sign into the site, you'll need a valid Microsoft Account.
+Preferably, the Microsoft account you select would be associated with an Azure subscription as well, so you can optionally associate your LUIS app with a Standard pricing tier (you *might* start received 403 throttling errors in [Lab 6](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%206%20-%20Luis%20all%20the%20way%20down) on the free tier), but this is NOT required for these labs.
 If you don't already have one, you can create one by clicking the **Sign-Up** button on the home screen.
 Additionally, if this is the first time you've logged into the site, you'll likely be taken to a welcome page and asked to fill in a couple of configuration settings.*

 ### Create a LUIS App
 From the following screen, click the **Create New App** button